cloudera-cemea/CML_vHoL/README.md

 We will focus our attention on working within CML, using all it has to offer, while glossing over the details that are simply standard data science.
 We trust that you are familiar with typical data science workflows and do not need detailed explanations of the code.

-If you have deployed this project as an Applied ML Prototype (AMP), you will not need to run any of the setup steps outlined [in this document](code/README.md) as everything is already installed for you.
-However, you may still find it instructive to review the documentation and their corresponding files, and in particular run through `code/2_data_exploration.ipynb` and `code/3_model_building.ipynb` in a Jupyter Notebook session to see the process that informed the creation of the final model.

-If you are building this project from source code without automatic execution of project setup, then you should follow the steps listed [in this document](code/README.md) carefully and in order.

 ## Lab 1: Log in and Project Setup

 #### Login into the CDP tenant